Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Montana

-UM requires drone operators to coordinate with campus police and the Office of Risk Management before flying on university property.
-Operations must comply with FAA regulations and university safety requirements.
+UM requires drone operators to coordinate with campus police and the Office of Risk Management before conducting any drone operations on university property.
+Prior authorization is mandatory.

 YesOffice of Risk Management / Campus Police